BindushreeRP/BindushreeRP/README.md

 Unsupervised and Supervised Learning techniques.
 <br>
-- I’m looking to collaborate with organizations and teams that are looking to organise and optimize their platforms, help with project management with Data Science or technological roles within O365.
+- I’m looking to collaborate with organizations and teams that are looking to organise and optimize their platforms, help with project management, Data Science or technological roles within the organization.
 <br>

 # I am reachable on the below platforms: